What is a fiddle leaf fig?

 The fiddle leaf fig, scientifically known as Ficus lyrata, is a flowering plant that is native to the Western African rainforests.
 Its name stems from its leathery leaves; lyrate leaves resemble the shape of a lyre (an ancient Greek string instrument).
 These plants that have picked up in popularity over the recent years with The New York Times labelling it the “it” plant of the year.

 They are part of a plant family known for producing fig fruits, however it is very rare to find a fiddle leaf fig plant that fruits outside of its natural habitat.
 There are a few reasons for this but the main one is that it is very unlikely any grower will be able to replicate rainforest conditions long enough to allow the plant to fruit.
-This shouldn’t detract from your desire to grow one, these elegant plants will be the statement piece of any room they are put in.
+This shouldn’t detract from your desire to grow one, these elegant big-leaf plants will be the statement piece of any room they are put in.

 Where should I put my fiddle leaf fig?